LaputanMachines/website/README.md

 I can't think of a good reason 'why' you'd want to clone and toy with my personal portfolio (I could make something up, but it would probably involve the Prime Minister and a ransom).
-You can clone the repository using this: `https://github.com/FlatlanderWoman/portfolio.git` Then, you could pick appart my code and call me out on all of my CSS issues (stay away from the lower-lines of `styles.css`, it's a bad neighborhood).
+You can clone the repository using this: `https://github.com/FlatlanderWoman/portfolio.git` Then, you could pick appart my code and call me out on all of my CSS issues.

 ### File Structure
 ```